Bone-strengthening therapy is part of standard treatment for bone metastases. Two types of drugs that can help strengthen bones are:

 Although metastatic cancer cannot be cured, treatment may extend life.
 The side effects of some therapies, however, can affect quality of life.
 Reducing any cancer-related symptoms (called palliative care) should always be a part of breast cancer treatment.
 Pain control is an important part of palliative care.

 Actively controlling pain and other symptoms should be part of standard care for everyone with breast cancer, but especially for those with metastatic breast cancer.
 Treatment may include painkillers and may target specific organs.

 Learn more about managing pain related to metastatic breast cancer.

-At some point, treatment to control the cancer may be stopped.
+At some point, you may decide to stop treatments to control the cancer.
 This can happen when treatment stops showing any benefit or when it greatly affects quality of life.

 Learn more about support groups, hospice and other types of support.

 *Please note, the information provided within Komen Perspectives articles is only current as of the date of posting.
 Therefore, some information may be out of date at this time.

 What would you tell someone about living with stage IV breast cancer?